Annotated Bibliography - An Easy Guide With Examples

 How to Write an Annotated Bibliography?

-One of the basic and essential questions of most of the students is how to write an annotated bibliography, so you do not need to feel bad for asking it, right when you have to submit your assignment the next morning.
+One of the basic and essential questions of most of the students is how to write an annotated bibliography, which also means that you are not the only one who is looking for an answer.

 Select the Sources

-The very first step towards writing the annotated bibliography is selecting the sources which would be consulted for doing the thesis, dissertation, or even the term paper.
+The very first step is to select the sources which would be used for doing the thesis, dissertation, or even the term paper.

-If you are writing a research essay of three pages, it would be safe to pick four sources for an annotated bibliography, if more are not instructed by your teacher.
+‘How many sources should I add?’
+If you are writing a research essay of three pages, it would be safe to pick four sources for your annotated bibliography, unless your professor has instructed you to a specific number of references.

-Never forget the fact that the sources should be scholarly and peer-reviewed, or in other words, you cannot just randomly pick websites for the works cited page of your research paper.
+The sources should be scholarly and peer-reviewed, or in other words, you cannot just randomly pick websites for your annotated bibliography, or paper.

 Do Background Research

-If the source does not seem related, you can change and replace it with some other suitable one, as the purpose of the annotated bibliography is to explain how the source would help you in your writing or research work.
+If the source does not seem related, you can change and replace it with some other suitable one.
+The purpose of the annotated bibliography is to explain how the source would help you in writing your paper and this is why the selected sources should be relevant.

 Select the Writing Style